PERSONAL INSURANCE

 WHEN SHOULD I CONTACT KELLY INSURANCE GROUP?

-Contact KIG when buying a home, adding a driver, buying valuables, renting a property, changing ownership to a trust or LLC, renovating, adding a second home or reviewing umbrella limits.
+Contact KIG when buying a home, adding a driver, purchasing valuables, renting a property, changing ownership to a trust or LLC, renovating, adding a second home, reviewing umbrella limits, hiring household staff, or after any major life change that could affect your insurance program.